 Set up a manual development environment#

-If you prefer not to use automation tools like nox, or want to have more control over the specific version of packages that you’d like installed, you may also manually set up a development environment locally.
+If you prefer not to use automation tools like tox, or want to have more control over the specific version of packages that you’d like installed, you may set your local development environment manually.

 To do so, follow the instructions on this page.